Find Trade Colleges

 • Retouch photographic negatives or original prints to correct defects.

-Qualities of a Photographic Process Worker or Processing Machine Operator
+Things a Photographic Process Worker or Processing Machine Operator Should Know How to Do

-When polled, Photographic Process Workers and Processing Machine Operators say the following skills are most frequently used in their jobs:
+Photographic Process Workers and Processing Machine Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.